Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 ##### 2.1 Logical networks

-Mirantis There are several networks involved with Neutron OpenStack environment.
+With Mirantis OpenStack, there are several networks involved.

-    Public network
+    Public network (br-ex)
-    Private network
+    Private network (br-prv)
     Internal network
-        Management network
+        Management network (br-mgmt)
-        Storage network
+        Storage network (br-storage)
-        PXE network
+        PXE network (none)

+These networks will be created automaitcally by Fuel during installation and they are all Linux bridges.

+* Public network (br-ex):

+* Private network (br-int):

+  This is tenant networ, in our case, it's VLAN.
+OpenStack tenant can define their own L2 network.
+This allows IP belonging to different overlap.

-Public network:
+* Internal network:

-Internal network is a general term for all networks in your OpenStack environment except for Public and Private network.
-Internal networks include Storage, Management, and Admin (PXE) Fuel networks.
+  As the word internal, this is only used in OpenStack, and traffic in these networks will not go out.
+  * PXE: Every node will boot from PXE network and it is only used for creating/booting new node
+  * Management network: This is for openstack internal management and communication
+  * Storage network: This is for cinder?

 ![mos_xs_net_topo](https://github.com/Annie-XIE/summary-os/blob/master/pic/MOS-XS-net-topo.png)